Naadia12/Film-Correlation/README.md

 Challenges

-Compatibility issues with Python libraries and debugging visualization problems required troubleshooting to ensure accurate outputs and clear insights.
+Compatibility issues with Python libraries and debugging visualisation problems required troubleshooting to ensure accurate outputs and clear insights.